26c4u/ELK_stack/README.md

 Then verify in Kibana if filebeat and metricbeat are running by visiting `http://your-ip:5601/app/kibana#/home?_g=()` in your web browser.

-To check if Kibana is receiving data from the Beats we would go to:

-For Filebeat 'Add log data &#8594; System logs &#8594; DEB tab'.
+For Filebeat, go to 'Add log data &#8594; System logs &#8594; DEB tab'.
 Click on Check data, it should return a success.

 ![filebeat output](Diagrams/filebeat_success.png)

-For Metricbeat 'Add metric data &#8594; Docker metrics &#8594; DEB tab'.
+For Metricbeat, go to 'Add metric data &#8594; Docker metrics &#8594; DEB tab'.

 ![metricbeat output](Diagrams/metricbeat_success.png)

-This step ensures that Kibana is receiving data from Filebeat and Metricbeat.

 If the widgets are populated with data and graphs then congratulations, you have successfully added ELK in your network.